markeverard/markeverard.github.io/_posts/2010-10-26-first-london-developer-meetup.md

-ï»¿---
+---
 title: First London Developer Meetup
 date: 2010-10-26T13:48:26+00:00
 author: Mark Everard
 layout: post
-color: rgb(0,0,0)
-permalink: /2010/10/26/first-london-developer-meetup/
 dsq_thread_id:
   - "1138514921"
 categories:
   - Episerver
+tags: [Episerver-CMS, Community]
 ---
 We held the first London EPiServer Meetup last Thursday, and I&#8217;m delighted to report that I had a great time!

 Being serious though, I think I can safely say that everybody who turned up enjoyed themselves and thought the evening worthwhile.
 The majority (well all actually :)) of the feedback I&#8217;ve received has been positive, and we&#8217;ve definitely gathered enough momentum to make this a regular event on the calendar.
 Hopefully we&#8217;ll be able to squeeze another meet-up in &#8211; just before Christmas.
 If anybody is interested in presenting (or if there are any offers to host the next meetup &#8211; then please get in touch with me).
-I personally found itÂ genuinelyÂ inspiring to be in the company of developers who are so committed andÂ demonstrablyÂ passionate about their craft.
+I personally found it  genuinely  inspiring to be in the company of developers who are so committed and  demonstrably  passionate about their craft.

 The program for the first meetup included: